WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 load balancing, infinite scale, autoscaling, hitless software upgrade, and so on.

-2. Lack of built-in protocol mechanisms for call preservation
+2. Lack of built-in protocol mechanisms for call preservation, scaling, software upgrade, and so on.

 3. Lack of standardized and automated techniques for provisioning and configuration of SIP trunks